Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

 /****************************************/

 /**
- * This is where you include the 'swipechainCrypto.h' header.
+ * This is where you include the 'solarCrypto.h' header.
- * This allows your project to use Swipechain Cpp-Crypto.
+ * This allows your project to use Solar Cpp-Crypto.
  */
 #include <arkCrypto.h>
 /**/